 - 1. Three representatives of the student body, elected by the Student Association. - 2.
-The Vice President Academic, the Registrar and the Dean of Students. - 3.
-A member of the Senate not employed by The King's University College or registered at the University College as a student, to serve as Chairperson.
+The Vice President Academic, the Registrar and the Vice President Student Development. - A member of the Senate not employed by The King's University College or registered at the University College as a student, to serve as Chairperson.